linode/docs/docs/guides/web-servers/nginx/use-nginx-reverse-proxy/index.md

 **Check for invalid headers**

 Our new configuration uses a regex to check and validate all `Forwarded` headers.

 ## NGINX Reverse Proxy Buffers

 When you use an NGINX reverse proxy, you risk degrading your application/server performance as you are adding another layer of complexity to the server between requests.
 That’s why NGINX’s buffering capabilities are used to reduce the impact of the reverse proxy on performance.

 Proxy servers affect performance and impact client to proxy server connections.
 Based on how performance and user connections are impacted, we can adjust and optimize these connections.

 There are buffering directives that can be used to adjust to various buffering behaviors and optimize performance.
 These buffers are usually set in either location contexts, server, or HTTP.
 These buffering directives are:
 *   `proxy_buffering`: It is enabled by default, and ensures that a response reaches NGINX from the proxy server as soon as possible
 *   `proxy_buffer_size`: Determines the size of the buffer for the headers from a backend server.
 *   `proxy_busy_buffers_size`: Set the maximum size of your buffers to be in a busy state.
 *   `proxy_buffers`: Manages the size and number of buffers.
 The more buffers you have, the more information you can buffer.
-*   `proxy_max_temp_file_size`: This is the maximum size of temporary files on disk allowed per request
+*   `proxy_max_temp_file_size`: This is the maximum size of temporary files on disk allowed per request.
-*   `proxy_temp_file_write_size`: Controls amount of data that NGINX will store in temporary files
+*   `proxy_temp_file_write_size`: Controls amount of data that NGINX will store in temporary files.
-*   `proxy_temp_path`: This is the path to temporary file storage for NGINX
+*   `proxy_temp_path`: This is the path to temporary file storage for NGINX.